Do you snore? Does snoring keep your bed partner awake?

 Cardiac deaths occur in the early morning hours with people who suffer from sleep apnea.

-Something else you should be aware of – shirt collar size is a good indicator of sleep apnea especially in people with high blood pressure and those who awake gasping and choking at night.
-If you are a woman and have a neck size of 16 inches or more , or you are a man with a shirt collar neck size of 17 inches or more and have any of the above reasons to be concerned, please check with your doctor.
+Something else you should be aware of – shirt collar size is a good indicator of sleep apnea especially in people with high blood pressure and those who awaken while gasping and choking at night.
+If you are a woman and have a neck size of 16 inches or more, or you are a man with a shirt collar neck size of 17 inches or more and have any of the above reasons to be concerned, please check with your doctor.

 Menopause combined with snoring is an indicator of possible sleep apnea.

 Sleep apnea can only be diagnosed by a medical doctor.
 If you or your physician suspects that you have a sleep disorder they will order a sleep study.
 This can be done as an overnight sleep study in a sleep lab or at home with a home monitoring device.
 Your physician will make that decision.
 The overnight study will give your physician more detail information.

 Treatment will depend on the severity of the condition.
 The most common treatment is a c-pap.
-This is a machine which uses a mask to maintain air flow while you sleep.
+This is a machine that uses a mask to maintain airflow while you sleep.
 However, if your condition is mild or you cannot tolerate the c-pap, there is a comfortable and effective alternative.
-We offer an oral appliance which will help open your airway and maintain breathing while you sleep.
-This appliance is custom fitted and is monitored by a dentist trained in treating sleep apnea.
+We offer an oral appliance that will help open your airway and maintain breathing while you sleep.
+This appliance is custom-fitted and is monitored by a dentist trained in treating sleep apnea.

 Treating sleep apnea will not only help maintain your physical health but improve the quality of your life.